furinehigh/quicktemp-extension/README.md

 - Search through your emails

 # Upcomming featuers
+- I think i'm done for now :) don't get too happy, i will 'surely' be back

 # Permissions needed for this extension
 - Storage (it will store your garbage in your 'Trash')